Image Quality Assessment: Integrating Model-Centric and Data-Centric Approaches: Integrating Model-Centric and Data-Centric IQA

 \subsection{Proposed Framework}

-As shown in Fig.~\ref{fig:framework}, there is a rich body of work on how to train IQA models on available human-rated datasets, \ie, the connection from data-centric IQA to model-centric IQA.
-The missing part of closing the loop is to leverage existing IQA models to guide the creation of new IQA datasets.
-Assuming that a subjective testing environment exists, in which reliable MOSs can be collected, the problem reduces to how to sample, from a large-scale unlabeled image set $\mathcal{U}$ with great scene complexities and visual distortions, a subset $\mathcal{D}$, whose size depends on the human labeling budget.
-Motivated by the experimental results in Sec.~\ref{sec:problem}, we argue that the images in $\mathcal{D}$ are sampling-worthy if they are \begin{itemize} \item \textit{difficult}, which best manifest themselves as dramatic failures of state-of-the-art IQA models \item and \textit{diverse}, which test different aspects of the models, therefore exposing different erroneous behaviors. \end{itemize} Mathematically, sample selection corresponds to the following optimization problem:
+As shown in Figure~\ref{fig:framework}, there is a rich body of work on how to train IQA models on available human-rated datasets, \ie, the connection from data-centric IQA to model-centric IQA.
+The missing part for closing the loop is to leverage existing IQA models to guide the creation of new IQA datasets.
+Assuming that a subjective testing environment exists, in which reliable MOSs can be collected, the problem reduces to how to sample, from a large-scale unlabeled dataset $\mathcal{U}$ with great scene complexities and visual distortions, a subset $\mathcal{D}$, whose size is constrained by the human labeling budget.
+Motivated by the experimental results in Sec.~\ref{sec:problem}, we argue that the images in $\mathcal{D}$ are \textit{sampling-worthy} if they are \textit{difficult} and \textit{diverse}.
+Mathematically, sample selection corresponds to the following optimization problem:

-where $\mathrm{Diff}(\cdot)$ is a difficulty measure of $\mathcal{S}$ w.r.t. the IQA model, $q(\cdot)$.
-We may define $\mathrm{Diff}(\cdot)$ on a set of IQA algorithms as well. $\mathrm{Div}(\cdot)$ quantifies the diversity of $\mathcal{S}$. $\lambda$ is a trade-off parameter for the two terms.
-As a specific case of subset selection \cite{davis1997adaptive,natarajan1995sparse}, Problem~\eqref{eq:s} is generally NP-hard unless special properties of $\mathrm{Diff}(\cdot)$ and $\mathrm{Div}(\cdot)$ can be exploited.
+where $\mathrm{Diff}(\cdot)$ is a difficulty measure of $\mathcal{S}$ w.r.t. the IQA model, $f(\cdot)$.
+It is straightforward to define $\mathrm{Diff}(\cdot)$ on a set of IQA algorithms as well. $\mathrm{Div}(\cdot)$ quantifies the diversity of $\mathcal{S}$. $\lambda$ is a trade-off parameter for the two terms.
+As a specific case of subset selection~\cite{davis1997adaptive,natarajan1995sparse}, Problem~\eqref{eq:s} is generally NP-hard unless special properties of $\mathrm{Diff}(\cdot)$ and $\mathrm{Div}(\cdot)$ can be exploited.
 Popular approximate solutions to subset selection include greedy algorithms and convex relaxation methods.

-Once $\mathcal{D}$ is identified, we collect the MOS for each $x\in \mathcal{D}$ in the assumed subjective testing environment, which completes the connection from model-centric IQA to data-centric IQA.
-The newly labeled $\mathcal{D}$, by definition, exposes different aspects of failure cases of the IQA model $q(\cdot)$, which is useful for improving its generalization.
+Once $\mathcal{D}$ is identified, we collect the MOS for each $x\in \mathcal{D}$ in the assumed subjective testing environment, which makes the connection from model-centric IQA to data-centric IQA.
+The newly labeled $\mathcal{D}$, by construction, exposes different failures of the IQA model $f(\cdot)$, which is useful for improving its generalization.
 We then iterate the process of model rectification, sample selection, and subjective testing, with the ultimate goal of improving learning-based IQA from both model and data perspectives.
-We summarize the proposed framework in Algorithm~\ref{alg:Framwork}.